Astik83/Titanic_Survival_ML/README.md

 ### 4. **Results** 📂

-- Predictions for the test set are saved to `titanic_predictions.csv`.
+- Predictions for the test set are saved in `titanic_predictions.csv`.

 ---